augustweinbren/edge-impulse-linux-cli/README.md

 # Edge Impulse Linux SDK for Node.js

-Note: adapted from the parent fork released by Edge Impulse.
+Note: adapted by August Weinbren from the parent fork released by Edge Impulse.

 This library lets you run machine learning models and collect sensor data on Linux machines using Node.js.
 This SDK is part of [Edge Impulse](https://www.edgeimpulse.com) where we enable developers to create the next generation of intelligent device solutions with embedded machine learning.
 [Start here to learn more and train your first model](https://docs.edgeimpulse.com).

 ## Installation guide